metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_access_log_v1alpha1_manifest.md

 Optional:

 - `kind` (String) Kind of the referenced resource
 - `labels` (Map of String) Labels are used to select group of MeshServices that match labels.
-Either Labels orName and Namespace can be used.
+Either Labels or Name and Namespace can be used.
 - `mesh` (String) Mesh is reserved for future use to identify cross mesh resources.
 - `name` (String) Name of the referenced resource.
-Can only be used with kinds: 'MeshService','MeshServiceSubset' and 'MeshGatewayRoute'
+Can only be used with kinds: 'MeshService', 'MeshServiceSubset' and 'MeshGatewayRoute'
 - `namespace` (String) Namespace specifies the namespace of target resource.
-If empty only resources in policy namespacewill be targeted.
+If empty only resources in policy namespace will be targeted.
 - `proxy_types` (List of String) ProxyTypes specifies the data plane types that are subject to the policy.
-When not specified,all data plane types are targeted by the policy.
+When not specified, all data plane types are targeted by the policy.
-- `section_name` (String) SectionName is used to target specific section of resource.For example, you can target port from MeshService.ports[] by its name.
+- `section_name` (String) SectionName is used to target specific section of resource.
+For example, you can target port from MeshService.ports[] by its name.
 Only traffic to this port will be affected.
 - `tags` (Map of String) Tags used to select a subset of proxies by tags.
-Can only be used with kinds'MeshSubset' and 'MeshServiceSubset'
+Can only be used with kinds 'MeshSubset' and 'MeshServiceSubset'

 <a id="nestedatt--spec--from--default"></a>